ekimroyrp/251108_ParametricRing/README.md

 - Lower-left profile editor with draggable control points plus a live preview of the smoothed spline curve.
 - Glassmorphic control pod for profile count, twist, radius, cross-section scale, scale variance, and sampling density.
 - Fully parametric sweep pipeline that rebuilds a closed mesh with Catmull-Rom sampled profiles and gradual twisting/scaling.
+- Optional sculpt mode with raycast-driven brush strokes that push/pull vertices directly on the mesh surface.
 - Reset actions for both the control points and the slider stack to quickly explore new looks.
 - Hot-reload friendly TypeScript structure separating rendering, UI, state, and geometry helpers.